Roadshow Films Pty Ltd v iiNet Ltd: Background

 The film companies' representative, AFACT, had conducted investigations into peer-to-peer-file-sharing network BitTorrent and found evidence that iiNet users had infringed the film companies' copyright.
 As of July 2008, AFACT sent notices to iiNet, providing information that iiNet users were using BitTorrent to infringe the copyright of the film companies.
 However, those notices had not enclosed AFACT's methodology.
 AFACT requested that iiNet prevent its users from infringing copyright through the suspension or termination of accounts of relevant users.
 The ISP did not act on AFACT's request, stating that, while copyright infringement was not approved, iiNet was not liable to take action on the basis of allegations.

 On a directions hearing on 6 February 2009 AFACT claimed that the three major issues were; whether iiNet authorized the acts of infringement, whether iiNet was liable for the actions of its customers and whether the safe harbor provisions of the Copyright Act 1968 protected iiNet.
 In February 2009, iiNet revealed that it had received legal assistance from its competitor, Telstra.

 In March 2009, Broadband Minister Stephen Conroy commented on iiNet's defence.
 Conroy said in response to iiNet as having "no idea if any customers are illegally downloading music" that this defence was "stunning" and "a classic".
 The Shadow Communications Minister Nick Minchin criticised the Minister for publicly discussing an active case and suggested he was deflecting attention away from proposed mandatory internet filtering.

 More than A$1 million was paid to iiNet for legal costs in developing a defence that was not needed after AFACT made an adjustment to their claim.
 AFACT removed a claim called conversion which suggested iiNet was using copyright to its own advantage by allegedly allowing customers to illegally download copyrighted material.
 These changes also delayed the court case because iiNet was awarded more time to amend their defence.

 Arguments

-The plaintiffs, who are represented by Tony Bannon SC, started by arguing that iiNet is failing to enforce its own user agreements which stipulate that users are not to illegally download files.
+The applicants, who were represented by Tony Bannon SC, started by arguing that iiNet was failing to enforce its own user agreements which stipulated that users were not to illegally download files.
 Early in the proceedings Bannon claimed that "there were 94,942 instances of iiNet customers making available online unauthorised copies" of movies during a 59-week period from 23 June 2008.

 On day three it was revealed that iiNet received 1,356 notices requesting "takedown" action against customers, from various sources in a one-week period in early December 2008.
-General counsel Richard Cobden argued that "Acting on [all these] notifications is simply unreasonable and burdensome and inappropriate".
+General counsel for iiNet Richard Cobden argued that "Acting on [all these] notifications is simply unreasonable and burdensome and inappropriate".